vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/neurology/neurology-outpatient-headache.md

 </tbody>
 </table>

+## Evaluation:

+- Assess for red flag symptoms (refer to “Headache: Inpt”)

+- If no red flag symptoms present, no need for further work-up

+- Assess lifestyle factors that can be contributing to headache: good sleep hygiene, routine meal schedules, regular exercise, and managing migraine triggers

 ## Medication Overview:

 - Abortive

-    - Triptans (e.g. sumatriptan or rizatriptan)

-        - Cannot be used more than 10 days/month

-        - Avoid in pts with hypertension/CAD
+    - Triptans: Cannot be used more than 10 days/month.
+Avoid in pts with significant coronary artery disease, prior strokes, and prior MI.
+Associated with vasospasm.
+    - CGRP antagonists: Newer options.
+Insurance typically requires failure of 2 abortive triptans prior to approval.
+Refer to Neurology Clinic for this.

 - Preventative